grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 {{< figure src="/static/img/docs/flame-graph-panel/flame-graph.png" class="docs-image--no-shadow" max-width= "900px" caption="Figure 1 - Flame graph" >}}

-Figure 1 shows and illustrates what this data looks like when rendered.
-The top block is the total and is the root or parent of all other blocks.
-It represents 100% of the profile(s) being measured.
-There may be 1 or more blocks for each subsequent row that is rendered below the total.
-Each of these blocks represents a child in the stack of function calls that originated from the original call to the root at the top of the flamegraph.
+Figure 1 illustrates what this data looks like when rendered.
+The top block is the root or parent of the other blocks, and represents the total of all of the profiles being measured.
+There may be one or more blocks for each row that is rendered below the total.
+Each of these blocks represents a child in the stack of function calls that originated from the original call to the root at the top of the flame graph.

 Each block can have 0 or more siblings but can only have one parent.